rice-cooker-recipes/rice-cooker-recipes.github.io/index.md

 * Home Page - After signing in, you will now have access to all pages and can interact with them.
 <img width="400px" class="rounded float-start pe-4" src="/img/LandingPage.img">

-* Recipe - The recipe page has all the recipes that have been added by venodrs.
+* Recipe - The recipe page has all the recipes that have been added by vendors.
 You can also add a recipe to share with other students on this page.

 <img width="400px" class="rounded float-start pe-4" src="/img/Recipe.img">